 - Continue to be a life-long learner,

-Being a man who consistently lives a life like this will indeed be “Salt and Light” (Matthew 5:13-16) in your home, your neighbor, and your community.
+Being a man or woman who consistently lives a life like this will be “Salt and Light” (Matthew 5:13-16) in your home, neighborhood, and community.
 That’s a life worth living and a legacy worth leaving.

 If today’s blog was encouraging to you, make sure you sign up to receive blogs every Tuesday and Thursday.
 At TransformingFamilies.org, you’ll find resources designed to enable you to discover and develop authentic, healthy intimacy in all your relationships.

 FYI: I also provide one-on-one coaching; if you want to improve your relationships or someone to talk to, e-mail me at ‘firstname.lastname@example.org’, and we’ll schedule a time to connect.
 My hope for you is that God will transform you from being bruised or broken to an abundantly blessed man through these blogs, references, and resources.